Is It Okay to Have Multiple Job Interviews

 “Thank you for the opportunity and the time you invested.
 After careful consideration, I’ve accepted another offer that aligns with my goals.
 I appreciate your consideration and hope our paths cross again.”

-How to Maintain Relationships Throughout the Process
+How To Maintain Relationships Throughout The Process

 Treat every contact as a professional relationship.
 Send thank-you notes after interviews, and if you decline an offer, do it graciously.
-You never know when a role, team, or location will be relevant again.
+You never know when a role, team or location will be relevant again.
 Maintain LinkedIn connections and consider periodic follow-ups to keep networks active—particularly valuable for global professionals who may revisit companies when relocating or seeking new international assignments.

-When Multiple Interviewing Is Not the Right Move
+When Multiple Interviewing Is Not The Right Move

 There are scenarios where focusing on a smaller set of quality opportunities is smarter.
 If you’re in the final interview round for your ideal role, adding more early-stage interviews may not be an efficient use of time.
-Similarly, if you are currently employed and interviews could conflict with work hours, it may make sense to slow the pace and prioritize roles that match your top criteria.
+Similarly, if you are currently employed and interviews could conflict with work hours, it may make sense to slow the pace and prioritise roles that match your top criteria.

 Use your CLARITY framework to decide whether to expand or narrow your search—scope resources to opportunities that will genuinely advance your long-term goals and global mobility plans.